markr155/to-do-list/README.md

                 list of To Dos

 To Do:
+delete current project sets default to view all projects details button shows modal of todo that allows edit

 todo display to be
    compltdCheck| Title     detailsBtn | Due Date | Priority | Delete

 make projects list clickable with styles
-    active project should remain underlined view all button to make project 'cards' that show the current ToDos project1
+    active project should remain underlined

+view all button to make project 'cards' that show the current ToDos
+            project1
                 todo1